 Death of Xerxes and revolt

-King Xerxes was killed in 465 BC.
+In 465 BC, someone killed the Persian King Xerxes.
 His assassin may have been his son Ardashir I (Artaxerxes in Greek), who succeeded him.
 Ardashir was a weak king, and a lot of the conquered countries revolted while Ardashir was king.
 By this time, the rest of West Asia also had cavalry units.
 So Ardashir’s army didn’t have such a big advantage.
 It took Ardashir a long time to reconquer his provinces.

 Darius III battles more revolts